kostasmarkopoulos/home-soc-lab/README.md

 adversary techniques, writing detections, and triaging the resulting alerts.

 > **Status:** Log ingestion complete (Security, System, and Sysmon flowing into
 > Splunk).
-Four detections built and documented across two log sources, mapped to
+Four detections built and documented across two log sources, plus a
+> full end-to-end investigation of a simulated multi-stage intrusion.
+All mapped
-> MITRE ATT&CK.
+> to MITRE ATT&CK.

 ---